-Sorry for the late post my foodie chums, I’ve been busy drinking beer and getting very burnt in Greece.
-I did however learn how to drive a boat, after my friend Anne-Marie who actually knows how to drive a boat, got so drunk she kept falling in the sea.
+Sorry for the late post foodie chums, I’ve been busy drinking beer and getting very burnt in Greece.
+I did however learn how to drive a boat, after my friend Becky (who actually does know how to drive a boat) got so drunk she kept falling into the sea.
 We spent our last day whizzing around Marathonissi drinking Mythos and turning rather puce like true Brits abroad.

 “A naan bread?
 Won’t it taste all currish and things?”
 I said perplexed.